School-Based Health Centers

 - Blood pressure or vision screenings

-- Addressing safe and responsible sexuality, menstrual disorders, and testing for pregnancy
+- Addressing safe and responsible sexuality, contraception, and testing for pregnancy

 Our SBHCs are separate from school nurses and are run by NHC within Beaverton School District's and Tualatin-Tigard School District’s guidelines, with support from the Washington County Health Department.